Professors discuss primary election results, mail-in voting

 When asked about the increasing progressiveness of the Maryland General Assembly, Eberly said “this is the most progressive General Assembly we’ve had” and “that’s not a trend that will change anytime soon.”
 The Republican Caucus has also become more conservative, but they have a small voice, he added.

-“Many conservative Democrats are receding into the background,” Eberly said, but pointed out more Republican governors may be put in office to balance that.

 Ugues asked on behalf of a participant if the professors thought recent protests concerning the death of George Floyd in police custody in Minneapolis last month will have any affect on the general election on Nov.
 3, with Grogan responding, “I suspect it will.
-It won’t go quietly in the night, and it has been identified as election motifs in several campaigns.”
+It has been identified as election motifs in several campaigns.”

 Public opinions shifted “very quickly” on the Black Lives Matter movement, “and there are likely to be more incidents,” Eberly said.
 It shows the public is “finally ready to have that conversation.”

-In Maryland, incumbent Trump won 87.1% of Republican votes in the presidential primary totaling 292,437 against a single opponent.
-On the Democratic ticket, Joe Biden won 83.9% against a large slate of candidates, with votes totaling 854,193.
+In Maryland, incumbent Trump won 87.1% of Republican votes in the presidential primary On the Democratic ticket, Joe Biden won 83.9% of votes.

 Twitter: @MadisonEntNews